bigbagy/NLP-document-parsing-and-clustering/README.md

 ### Discussion of future improvements

-- This project gives a preliminary demo of finding patterns among unstructured random files using NLP, the code is preliminary and several areas can be improved in future:
+- This project serves as a working demo of document auto-grouping tool which can analyse patterns among large amount of unstructured  files and gain structured insight into file relationships.  files using NLP and unsupervised clustering

-- more features could be added to the file parser to support more input file formats, web apis could also be added to allow parsing and clustering of online contents
+- web APIs such as wiki and twitter APIs can be added to the parser to allow clustering of online contents

-- image OCR text extraction module such as pytesseract could be implemented to the file parser to support parsing text from embedded images in pdf, pptx and word docx
+- text embedded in images are not parsed, image OCR extraction module such as pytesseract could be added to the parser tool to support parsing text from embedded images in pdf, pptx and word docx

-- currently the nltk POS tokenizer has native support for English, some other european languages has been tested and it works ok, the support for foreign language can be improved by using dedicated POS tokenizers for particular language
+- the nltk POS tokenizer only has native support for English, French ad German has been tested and seems to work ok, however the support for foreign language can be improved by using dedicated POS tokenizers for specific language

-- outlier detection/removal mechanism can be added before K-means to improve clustering accuracy
+- outlier detection/removal can be fine-tuned to improve clustering accuracy

-- the current error handling mechanism could be improved, more error testings are needed
+- more sophisticated error handling mechanism could be added